Investment: You have multiple investment options - including pre-mixed options - to make it super simple

 Contact a smartCoach today on 1300 262 241, or email smartCoach@smartMonday.com.au.

 If you like the thought of retiring but aren’t ready to stop work just yet, a transition to retirement pension (TRP) might be the solution.
-Your payments must total between 2% and 10% of your total account balance each year and are dependent on your age – these are limits set by the government.
+Your income payments must total between 4% and 10% of your total account balance each year – these limits set by the Government.2

 Is this the right option for you?
 Ask your financial adviser; or if you don’t have one, talk to a smartCoach today on 1300 262 241, or email smartcoach@smartmonday.com.au.